First Past the Post is the name for the electoral system used to elect MPs to Westminster.

 Westminster’s First Past the Post voting system usually allows parties to form a government on their own.
-But, these governments may only have the support of 35 percent (Labour 2015) or 37 percent (Conservative 2015) of the country.
+But, these governments may only have the support of 35 percent (Labour 2015), a record low, or 37 percent (Conservative 2015) of the country.

 Westminster’s voting system creates two sorts of areas.
 ‘Safe seats’, with such a low chance of changing hands that there is no point in campaigning, and ‘swing seats’, that could change hands.

 As parties want to get as many MPs as possible, parties prioritise voters who might change their minds who live in swing seats.
 Parties design their manifestos to appeal to voters in swing seats, and spend the majority of their funds campaigning in them.

 But, policies designed to appeal to voters in these seats may not help voters in the rest of the country.
 Voters who live in safe seats can feel ignored by politicians.

 Many swing seats have two candidates where either could get elected.
 But some have more.
 The more candidates with a chance of getting elected the fewer votes the winner needs.
 In 2015 a candidate won the Belfast South election with only 9,560 votes, or 24.5% of the total, a record low.

 Under Westminster’s First Past the Post system it is common for constituencies to elect MPs that more than half the voters didn’t want.